Powerfinger To Release Deluxe Edition Of Their Monster Album Because It's Been TWENTY YEARS Since Release

-- Rock NewsPowerfinger To Release Deluxe Edition Of Their Monster Album Because It's Been TWENTY YEARS Since Release
+- Mix MusicPowerfinger To Release Deluxe Edition Of Their Monster Album Because It's Been TWENTY YEARS Since Release

 Powerfinger To Release Deluxe Edition Of Their Monster Album Because It's Been TWENTY YEARS Since Release